RX-78GP02A/DSA-Module/Hashmaps/HashmapsDrills.md

 2) Show your hash map after the insertion of the keys 5, 28, 19, 15, 20, 33, 12, 17, 10 into the hash map with collisions resolved by separate chaining.
 Let the hash table have a length m = 9, and let the hash function be k mod m.

 4. Remove duplicates
 Implement a function to delete all duplicated characters in a string and keep only the first occurrence of each character.
 For example, if the input is string “google”, the result after deletion is “gole”.
 Test your program with a sentence as well such as "google all that you think can think of".

 5. Any permutation a palindrome
 Write an algorithm to check whether any anagram of some string is a palindrome.
 Given some string, "acecarr", the algorithm should return true, because the letters in "acecarr" can be rearranged to the anagram "racecar", which itself is a palindrome.
 In contrast, given the word "north", the algorithm should return false, because there's no anagram for "north" that would be a palindrome.

+6. Anagram grouping
+Write an algorithm to group a list of words into anagrams.
+For example, if the input was ['east', 'cars', 'acre', 'arcs', 'teas', 'eats', 'race'], the output should be: [['east', 'teas', 'eats'], ['cars', 'arcs'], ['acre', 'race']].